Maria Helena de Senna Fernandes

 Maria Helena de Senna Fernandes (文綺華) is a Macanese civil servant, currently heading the Macau government's tourism office.
 She is a recipient of the Medal of Merit from the Macau government, an office-holder in the Pacific Asia Travel Association, and serves on several government committees.

 Career

 Senna Fernandes worked for a year in banking before she joined the Macau government's tourism department in 1988, working initially in their marketing department, then in promotions, and later serving as deputy director.
-Since 2012, she has been the director of the Macau Government Tourism Office, replacing Joao Manuel Costa Antunes and heading the regulation of Macau's significant tourism industry.
+Since 2012, she has been the director of the Macau Government Tourism Office, replacing João Manuel Costa Antunes and heading the regulation of Macau's significant tourism industry.
 In 2021, her tenure as director was extended to 2023.